jump-dev/HiGHS.jl/README.md

 In addition to installing the HiGHS.jl package, this will also download and install the HiGHS binaries.
 (You do not need to install HiGHS separately.)

+## Issues and feedback

+To report a problem (e.g., incorrect results, or a crash of the solver), or make a suggestion for how to improve HiGHS, please [file a GitHub issue](https://github.com/jump-dev/HiGHS.jl).

+If you use HiGHS from JuMP, use `JuMP.write_to_file(model, "filename.mps")` to write your model an MPS file, then upload the MPS file to [https://gist.github.com](https://gist.github.com) and provide a link to the gist in the GitHub issue.

 ## Use with JuMP